Getting Answers: A “Series of Little Miracles”

 Welcome to the Speakers Bureau

-Tabitha is our newest Speakers Bureau member.
+Tabitha is a LCFA Speakers Bureau member.
 She is grateful to have the opportunity to share her story about Stage 4 Adenocarcinoma.
 And she wants to let people know that they are not alone.
 With such rapid advances in lung cancer research, there is so much promise—more than ever before that people are living with lung cancer.
 Just ask Tabitha.

 Meet the LCFA Speakers Bureau